myst3k/vortex-builder/README.md

 ## Automated Builds

 This image is automatically rebuilt:
+- When the base image (cargo-chef) updates
-- On every push to main
+- On changes to the Dockerfile
-- Weekly (for security updates)
+- Daily check for base image updates
 - Manually via GitHub Actions

 ## Tags